autonomoussoftware/documentation/FAQ.md

 | T + 70 Years | 94,382,561   | 2.000%  | 5,070   |

-### How soon will the daily auctions begin once the initial supply auction finishes?
+### How soon did the daily auctions begin once the initial supply auction finished?

-The first DSL will take place the following midnight UTC after the close of the Initial Supply Auction.
+The first DSL took place the following midnight UTC after the close of the Initial Supply Auction.

 ### What happens to the proceeds from Metronome Auctions?

 100% of the proceeds of the Initial Supply  Auction and 100% of the future Daily Supply Lots’ proceeds go to Metronome’s Autonomous Proceeds Provider (“APP”) contracts – the Proceeds and Autonomous Converter Contracts – to provide long term support for the community and help incubate Metronome in its first years.
 Metronome authors receive none of the proceeds from any auction.

+Please see [either of these](https://medium.com/@MetronomeToken/on-metronome-author-retention-and-contract-behavior-73dad8f16494) [helpful articles](https://medium.com/@MetronomeToken/proceeds-for-the-community-not-the-authors-d41874d4d41f) for more information.

 ### What prevents a large hash-power miner (or pool of miners) from dominating purchases?